rabbitmq/rabbitmq-website/site/release-notes/README-3.4.3.txt

 26490 in autoheal mode, ensure the leader doesn't stop before the winner told
       it so (since 3.3.0)
 26491 in autoheal mode, prevent a race in Mnesia by waiting for Mnesia
-      shutdown on all loosing nodes (since 3.1.0) 26478 fix startup or rabbitmqctl failures when RABBITMQ_CTL_ERL_ARGS is set (since 3.4.0)
+      shutdown on all losing nodes (since 3.1.0)
+26478 fix startup or rabbitmqctl failures when RABBITMQ_CTL_ERL_ARGS is set
-26081 fix error handling when creating a cluster with mismatched Erlang
-      versions
-26446 improve error message when a plugin is incompatible with current Erlang
-      VM
+      (since 3.4.0)
-26265 ensure that plugins modules are picked before other third-party modules 26503 support ssl's verify_fun from Erlang R14B+ (since 3.2.0) 26502 fix 'backing_queue_status' duplication in /api/queues REST API (since
+26081 improve error message when creating a cluster with mismatched Erlang 26446 improve error message when a plugin is incompatible with current Erlang 26265 ensure that plugins modules are picked before other third-party modules 26503 support ssl's verify_fun from Erlang R14B+ (since 3.2.0) 26502 fix 'backing_queue_status' duplication in /api/queues REST API (since